Wealthsimple Crypto Review

 - Wealthsimple Crypto has no transfer or withdrawal fees, but the operating fee spread is as much as ten times higher than the other platforms.

-- Coinbase has far more kinds of cryptocurrency available, but they also have the worst customer service and an abysmal 1.7-star rating on Trustpilot.
+- Coinbase has far more kinds of cryptocurrency available, but they also have the worst customer service and an abysmal 1.5-star rating on Trustpilot.

 - Coinsmart has the smallest selection of crypto coins but the best customer service by far.
 Their fees are competitive (apart from the 6% debit/credit card fee—definitely choose a different funding method).
 It also has a fantastic UI, which doesn’t hurt.

-If you’re new to the cryptocurrency scene and want to get a better idea of what it all means, we recommend our Bitcoin Canada Guide 2022.
+If you’re new to the cryptocurrency scene and want to get a better idea of what it all means, we recommend our Bitcoin in Canada guide.
 We dig into what Bitcoin and other kinds of cryptocurrency are and compare other ways to invest in crypto, such as a High-Interest Savings Account (HISA) and bitcoin ETFs.

 Wealthsimple Crypto Review – FAQ

 Wealthsimple Crypto Review – Final Thoughts